 The City of Bentonville continues its partnership with the Northwest Arkansas Continuum of Care to address the needs of the homeless.
 The NWA Continuum of Care includes a Board of Directors from multiple backgrounds from social workers to local developers all seeking to end homelessness and assist at-risk and unhoused persons in Northwest Arkansas.
-The NWA Continuum of Care conducted the point in time count in January 2024.
+The NWA Continuum of Care conducted the last Point in Time count in January 2025.
+While official data has not yet been released, preliminary numbers indicate that there are 507 people experiencing homelessness in Northwest Arkansas, including 259 who are unsheltered.
+This is a large increase from the figures released from the 2024 Point in Time Count, which listed the number of homeless persons at 412.
 This headcount provides specific information regarding the various services and programs, a listing of the number of beds available, and the number, reasons and costs involved in housing the homeless as well as placement of the homeless.
 Specific subpopulations targeted include individuals and families who are chronically homeless, individuals and families at risk of homelessness, veterans and their families, individuals and families who are experiencing domestic violence, individuals living with HIV/AIDS and unaccompanied youth 18 through 24 years old.
-New this year was data collected on the rate of homeless persons with one or more disabilities.

 There are several organizations in this area that serve families or persons who are homeless or at risk of becoming homeless, two of which include the Bentonville School District which collects numbers on students experiencing homelessness.
 The rate of homeless students is higher than the figures included in the Point in Time Count because it includes individuals who are at-risk, such as in hotels or couch surfing, rather than just those who are street or shelter based.
-The City consulted with the Bentonville School District homelessness representative while constructing the 2024 Annual Action Plan to learn what the most pressing issues facing this population were.
+The City consulted with the Bentonville School District homelessness representative while constructing the 2025 Annual Action Plan to learn what the most pressing issues facing this population were.